Start your morning with this delicious and refreshing Matcha Smoothie made with banana, almond milk, and green tea

 Of all the smoothie recipes I’ve experimented with so far, my favorite is matcha green tea smoothie.
 The taste of banana mixed with matcha green tea complements each other well and you get a creamy consistency.
 What I love most is the power duo also gives you an energizing boost and the natural sweetness helps stave off cravings for sugary snacks.

 If you are looking for a power morning drink or an afternoon pick-me-up, I hope you enjoy this matcha green tea smoothie.
-It makes a delicious refreshing treat especially on a sticky summer day.
+It makes a deliciously refreshing treat, especially on a sticky summer day.
 Cheers to a healthier daily routine!

 - 1 banana